-(c)(A) A final order or decision under this subsection may be excluded from disclosure
+(c) A final order or decision under this subsection may be excluded from disclosure only by order of the presiding officer.
+The justification for the exclusion must be explained in writing and attached to the order.

-1 only by order of the presiding officer.
-The justification for the exclusion must be explained in disclosure by law so that it complies with the requirements of law, the redacted document may be indexed and published.
+(d) If, in the judgment of the presiding officer, it is possible to redact a final order or decision that is exempt, privileged or otherwise made confidential or protected from disclosure by law so that it complies with the requirements of law, the redacted document may be indexed and published.